Aggregation of Published Non-Uniform Axial Power Data for Phase II of the OECD/NEA AI/ML Critical Heat Flux Benchmark: Introduction

 Critical heat flux (CHF) is a key thermal‐hydraulic phenomenon in which the two‐phase coolant's heat‐transfer capability drops abruptly, establishing the thermal‐design limit, defined as the departure from nucleate boiling (DNB) in pressurized water reactors (PWRs) and as the critical‐power condition in boiling water reactors (BWRs)~\cite{todreas2021}.
 Therefore, accurate prediction of CHF is essential for setting safe operating margins and maximizing reactor power output without risking fuel damage.
 However, CHF modeling remains challenging due to the complex coupling of local two‐phase hydrodynamics, surface characteristics, transient thermal boundary‐layer development, and geometric influences, factors that vary widely with pressure, flow rate, and heating profile~\cite{lee1988,guo2025}.

-Traditional CHF correlations often rely on simplified mechanistic assumptions, parametric relationships or look‐up tables (LUT), which can limit their accuracy and adaptability under novel or strongly non-uniform heating conditions~\cite{groeneveld1986,groeneveld2007}.
+Traditional CHF correlations often rely on simplified mechanistic assumptions, empirical parametric relationships or look‐up tables (LUT), which can limit their accuracy and adaptability under novel or strongly non-uniform heating conditions~\cite{groeneveld1986,groeneveld2007}.
 Machine learning (ML) methods, by contrast, can learn high‐dimensional patterns directly from large datasets and have demonstrated improved accuracy and robustness in CHF prediction~\cite{grosfilley2024}.
 However, many ML‐based CHF studies have been carried out independently as proof‐of‐concept demonstrations on limited or proprietary datasets, underscoring the need for coordinated benchmarking efforts.
-To address this, the OECD/NEA Task Force on Artificial Intelligence and Machine Learning for Scientific Computing in Nuclear Engineering organized a CHF benchmark to provide common datasets, blind‐test partitions, and reproducible evaluation protocols for evaluating ML‐based CHF predictors~\cite{lecorre2024}.
+To address this, the Organization for Economic Co-operation and Development / Nuclear Energy Agency (OECD/NEA) Task Force on Artificial Intelligence and Machine Learning for Scientific Computing in Nuclear Engineering organized a CHF benchmark to provide common datasets, blind‐test partitions, and reproducible evaluation protocols for evaluating ML‐based CHF predictors~\cite{lecorre2024}.

 Phase I of the CHF benchmark, as specified in~\cite{lecorre2024}, comprised four tasks: (1)~dimensionality analysis for feature selection and extraction; (2)~development and optimization of ML‐based CHF regression models based on the Nuclear Regulatory Commision (NRC) database; (3)~rigorous model evaluation and uncertainty quantification (UQ); and (4)~independent blind testing on withheld data.
 While Phase~I demonstrated the feasibility of AI/ML approaches for CHF prediction under uniform heating, it remained limited by the absence of spatially varying power profiles.
-Phase~II will extend the CHF benchmark to include more complex geometries and boundary conditions, to be used along with transfer learning techniques advanced UQ, and design optimization, all of which require a richer, more diverse CHF dataset.
+Phase~II will extend the CHF benchmark to include more complex geometries and boundary conditions, to be used along with transfer learning techniques, advanced UQ, and design optimization, all of which require a richer, more diverse CHF dataset.